anthony-murphy-lrn/demo-app/README.md

 # Assessment Delivery Demo Application

 A NextJS-based demonstration application for Learnosity's assessment delivery capabilities.
-This application showcases the integration of Learnosity's Items API for delivering assessments to students with comprehensive session management, security features, and local data persistence.
+This application showcases the integration of Learnosity's Items API for delivering assessments to students with comprehensive session management, security features, regional endpoint support, and local data persistence.

-## Features

-- **Learnosity Integration**: Seamless integration with Learnosity's Items API for assessment delivery
-- **Session Management**: Resumable assessment sessions with Learnosity-managed status and local persistence
-- **Security Features**: Media asset security with restricted access windows and input validation
-- **Responsive Design**: Bootstrap 5-styled interface optimized for desktop and mobile devices
-- **Local Development**: SQLite database with Prisma ORM for easy local setup and management
-- **Health Monitoring**: Database health checks and system status monitoring
-- **Test Utilities**: Built-in testing endpoints for development and debugging
-- **Error Handling**: Comprehensive error handling with user-friendly messages
-- **Session Cleanup**: Automatic cleanup of expired sessions and orphaned data
-- **Demo Ready**: Simple, intuitive interface for showcasing Learnosity capabilities

 ## Tech Stack

 - **Frontend**: NextJS 15 with React 19 and TypeScript
 - **Styling**: Bootstrap 5 for responsive design
 - **Database**: SQLite with Prisma ORM
-- **API Integration**: Learnosity Items API
+- **API Integration**: Learnosity Items API with regional endpoint support
+- **Testing**: Jest with comprehensive test coverage
 - **Development**: ESLint, Prettier, and TypeScript for code quality

 ## Prerequisites